3RROR4O4x/Security-Tools-Note/README.md

 Safety note: Only scan networks you own or have authorization for.

-Troubleshoot:
+✅Troubleshoot:

 If the scan returns few hosts, ensure your subnet is correct.
 Some networks isolate clients so scans won’t reveal all devices.

-Lab Step 6 — Netcat: basic socket test (what to do)
+🔹Lab Step 6 — Netcat: basic socket test (what to do)

 Open a TCP listener on a port.
 Connect to it from another terminal (same host or different host) and exchange messages.